Student Affairs in Higher Education (M.Ed.)

 - a copy of an official transcript from each institution where course credit was granted

-- competitive GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)
+- a competitive overall GPA or a competitive GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses)

 -